littlstar/littlstar.github.io/content-guide.md

 ### API

-The [Littlstar API](http://developer.littlstar.com/docs) exposes RESTful endpoints for the programmatic consumption of 360 degree content that has been uploaded to our platform.
+The [Littlstar API](http://developer.littlstar.com/docs) exposes RESTful endpoints for the programmatic consumption of 360&deg; content that has been uploaded to our platform.
 Version 1 of our API is currently in an **alpha** state, and as such all users should expect rapid changes and frequent breaks of backward compatibility.
 We are working hard everyday to improve the currently available functionality while adding more interactive features.
 If you have feedback about any issues you encounter or features/functionality that you would like to see added/improved, please [contact us](mailto:support@littlstar.com?subject=API%20Feedback) directly.

 <h3 id="3d">3D</h3>